Ultimaker/libArcus/README.md

 Arcus
 =====

-This library contains a C++ and Python class for creating a socket in a thread and using this socket to send and receive messages based on the Protocol Buffers library.
+This library contains a C++ and Python3 class for creating a socket in a thread and using this socket to send and receive messages based on the Protocol Buffers library.
 It is designed to facilitate the communication between Cura and its backend and similar code.